 For this research, we focused on Bangkok Dusit Medical Services Public Company Limited (BDMS) and compare to other comparable firm in Healthcare sector.
-We have found that BDMS's stock price is relatively high compare with the current price in the market.
+We have found that BDMS's stock price is relatively low compare with peer with nearly 40% upside.
 Statistically, it would be a great opportunity to start in this stock as they will likely generate higher return, compare with the market, and justify the require rate of return from the investor's point of view.

-KEY WORDS: Discounted Cash Flow Valuation / Healthcare Sector / BDMS
+KEY WORDS: Relative Valuation / Peer Comparison / Healthcare Sector / BDMS